dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 {% endhighlight %}
 </div>

-#### AVOID using `double` as a type annotation.
+#### PREFER using `num` over `double` for parameter type annotations.

-Annotating a parameter or variable as type `double` means not only that it *can* accept a floating-point value, but that it *must*.
+Annotating a parameter as type `double` means not only that it *can* accept a floating-point value, but that it *must*.
 It's a type error to pass an `int` to it.
 Almost all code that can handle floating-point numbers works correctly with integers, so the type you usually want is `num`.

-An exception: if you know for certain that your code is performance critical (think of your favorite physics engine), it *might* make sense to restrict types to `double` because Dart's arbitrary-precision integers can be slower than floating-point numbers.

-But don't rush into doing this: the caller usually knows more about their performance needs than the callee, and prematurely annotating something as `double` prevents callers from using your code with integers.

 #### DON'T type annotate initializing formals.